dmbarra/django_api/README.md

 * by reporting bugs or suggesting new features on github issue tracker
 * by fixing bugs or implementing features

+## Documentation ##

+The api documentation was generated using drf_yasg library.
+There are four endpoints available for viewing the documentation:
+* /redoc/ - Redoc UI
+* /swagger/ - Swagger UI
+* /swagger.json
+* /swagger.yaml

 ## Maintenance ##

 Running in containers;